 So I’ll wind up this post with a few things that you should do NOW to protect those you love.
 And if your parents are alive, light a fire under them and make them take care of business.
 Of course, should you want to make life miserable for those you leave behind, feel free to disregard all of the following:

 • Make a will, but don’t stop there.
-My parents thought that a simple will was sufficient.
-It is most definitely not.

 • Sign a HIPAA authorization form at your doctor’s office.
 This will allow your doctor to share medical information with whomever you designate.
 Without this authorization, the doctor’s office won’t even acknowledge that they know the patient.
 (Guess how I discovered this?)

 • Make your healthcare decisions very clear by filling out an advance health care directive (also known as a living will).
 This enables you to make your health care wishes known before a medical crisis arises and only goes into effect if you are incapacitated and unable to speak for yourself.
 A living will needs to be updated as you age because life circumstances change.

 For example, intravenous feeding might be appropriate for a younger person who has suffered a traumatic accident and is expected to recover, but not for an elderly person simply to extend their life.
 Give a copy to your doctor and your loved ones.
 While you’re at it, sign a do-not-resuscitate order (DNR) at your doctor’s office and give a copy to your loved ones.
 This makes it very clear to medical personnel that no ridiculous measures will be taken to bring you back to life.
 Here’s an excellent resource: Advance Care Planning: Healthcare Directives.